hedy-hui/hedy-hui-pui-hw/final-project/README.md

 ![Skethces of Portfolio Website](./images/Portfolio%20Website_Sketch.png)

-The purpose of this project is to build a visually pleasing, easy-to-navigate portfolio that showcases my design projects.
-It will be used for job applications, reflecting both my design proficiency and coding skills.

 >What is the basic idea of your final project?
 (1-2 sentences)

-The basic idea of my final project is to create a visually appealing and user-friendly portfolio website that effectively showcases my design projects and coding skills.
+The purpose of this project is to create a visually appealing and user-friendly portfolio website that effectively showcases my design projects and coding skills.
 The portfolio will serve as a dynamic representation of my work, aimed at attracting potential employers and demonstrating my proficiency in UX/UI design and web development.

 >How do you plan to make your design interactive and engaging?